belenbarbed/FYP-VehicleSensorFusion/README.md

 ## Calibration

+### Camera Calibration

 To calibrate the phone cameras, we used the Matlab function [cameraCalibrator](https://uk.mathworks.com/help/vision/ref/cameramatrix.html), which uses a 8x6 chequer-board with 24mm-sized squares, photographed 40 times from different angles and perspectives.
 This result returns the focal length and the principal points of the matrix (f and ox and oy in the projection matrix below).

 ![Projection matrix of a pinhole camera](docs/P_matrix.jpg)

+### Camera-to-LiDAR Calibration

-The four phones can be calibrated against the lidar separately.
+The four phones can be calibrated against the LiDAR separately.
 To do so, run:
 ```
-roslaunch but_calibration_camera_velodyne calibration_fine.launch pixel:="PIXEL_NO"
+$ roslaunch but_calibration_camera_velodyne calibration_fine.launch pixel:="PIXEL_NO"
 ```
 with ```PIXEL_NO``` being the phone one wants to calibrate (1-4).
 Please ensure the relevant phone is facing the marker (a card with four equidistant circles cut from it) before beginning the calibration process.